vuejs/v2.vuejs.org/src/v2/guide/components-registration.md

 ### Automatic Global Registration of Base Components

-Many of your components will be relatively generic, possibly only wrapping an an element like an input or a button.
+Many of your components will be relatively generic, possibly only wrapping an element like an input or a button.
 We sometimes refer to these as [base components](../style-guide/#Base-component-names-strongly-recommended) and they tend to be used very frequently across your components.

 The result is that many components may include long lists of base components: